 What is Broken Object Level Authorization (BOLA)?

-BOLA attacks usually follow a pattern.
-First, the attacker analyzes API requests and responses, looking for patterns in how objects are referenced (e.g., /users/{userID} or /orders/{orderID}).
-Then, they experiment by changing the value of those object identifiers in their requests, attempting to access data belonging to other users or resources.
-If the API doesn't enforce proper authorization, the attacker could successfully view, edit, or even delete sensitive data.
-In the most critical cases, they might gain complete control over objects they should not be able to manipulate.
+When these weaknesses are exploited, here is the general attack pattern.
+First, attackers analyze API requests and responses, looking for patterns in how objects are referenced (e.g.,/users/{userID} or /orders/{orderID}).
+Then they experiment by changing those identifiers, attempting to access data belonging to other users.
+If the API doesn’t enforce proper authorization, the attack succeeds.
+Once they know that access is possible, they can view, edit, or delete sensitive data.
+In certain cases, they gain complete control over data and objects they should never be able to touch.

 What is the difference between BOLA and Insecure Direct Object Reference (IDOR)?

-To sum up, all IDOR vulnerabilities are examples of BOLA.
-However, not all BOLA vulnerabilities necessarily involve directly exposed and easily manipulated object references.
-The heart of the matter always lies in a failure to implement object-level authorization checks correctly within the API.
+That said, the relation between the two is that all IDOR vulnerabilities are examples of BOLA.
+Not all BOLA vulnerabilities involve directly exposed, easily manipulated object references, though, as seen with IDOR.
+The heart of the matter is always a failure to implement object-level authorization checks correctly.

 What is the root cause of BOLA?